 US Sailing takes the lead in researching best practices in safety procedures, protocol and equipment

 Our Safety at Sea experts set high standards for the most authoritative and proven methods for keeping sailors safer while they enjoy the sport

 Countless hours of research conducted by our dedicated volunteers have allowed US Sailing to provide instructional materials, publications, courses and seminars that are made available to all interested sailors.
 These educational opportunities include our widely popular Safety at Sea Courses.

 Offshore racing has two choices today for mandatory safety equipment carriage and usage knowledge.
 The first is the Safety Equipment Requirements (SER) which is easy to read, easy to adapt for local sailing conditions by Organizing Authorities, and removes references to difficult to attain books.
 The other choice is the World Sailing Offshore Special Regulations, including US Sailing Prescriptions, which is a much more technical document.

 US Sailing offers various Safety at Sea Courses aimed at preparing sailors for offshore sailing conditions:

-- Offshore In-person Safety at Sea Courses for participants in ocean races and long coastal races.
+- Safety at Sea: Offshore Courses (online or in-person) for participants in offshore races, long coastal races, and long-distance cruising.

 Recognizing heroes who make rescue at sea is accomplished with the Arthur B. Hanson Rescue Medal program.
 The program also provides valuable insight into what works, and what doesn’t work, in real life experiences.
 This information is fed back into all aspects of what we learn and how we incorporate this into the safety improvements for sailors.